DanielGunna/AndroidSwipeGroupie/README.md

 ## What is this ?

-It's a simple adaptation of great library [Groupie](https://github.com/lisawray/groupie) to work together with fantastic library [AndroidSwipeLayout](https://github.com/daimajia/AndroidSwipeLayout).
+It's a simple library to make the libraries  Groupie](https://github.com/lisawray/groupie) and [AndroidSwipeLayout](https://github.com/daimajia/AndroidSwipeLayout) work  together.

 ## Todo